Summer Tour 2004 (Van Halen): Background

 The 2004 tour was the first time that Van Halen had played together since 1998, with then lead singer Gary Cherone.
-In 2004, Van Halen reunited with Sammy Hagar, their second lead vocalist from 1985–1996, who had split with the band due to tensions with Eddie Van Halen.
-Hagar claimed that the 1996 split resulted from disagreements over recording new tracks for the movie Twister, after he was exhausted from touring in support of the band’s album Balance.
+In 2004, Van Halen reunited with Sammy Hagar, their second lead vocalist from 1985 to 1996, who had split with the band due to tensions with Eddie Van Halen.
+Hagar claimed that the 1996 split resulted from disagreements over recording new tracks for the movie Twister, after he was exhausted from touring in support of the band's album Balance.
 According to Hagar, he was then informed that the songs the band had recorded would be released without his vocals and were not going to be used for the Twister soundtrack, but for a greatest-hits album, which Hagar opposed.
-However, Eddie Van Halen claimed that the tensions with Hagar stemmed from the singer’s decision to produce his own “solo best-of set,” which increased tensions when Hagar then refused to partake in the Van Halen greatest hits release.
-Van Halen turned to David Lee Roth, the band’s first lead singer, to replace Hagar as the band's lead singer.
+However, Eddie Van Halen claimed that the tensions with Hagar stemmed from the singer's decision to produce his own “solo best-of set,” which increased tensions when Hagar then refused to partake in the Van Halen greatest hits release.
+Van Halen turned to David Lee Roth, the band's first lead singer, to replace Hagar as the band's lead singer.

 The 2004 reunion tour resulted after Sammy Hagar decided to call drummer Alex Van Halen in 2003 and “hit it off like old times."
 After Hagar then called lead guitarist Eddie Van Halen, the band was once again reunited.

 Originally, the band planned to release a full-length album, titled The Best of Both Worlds, which would have featured the instrumentals from the aborted second album with Gary Cherone, with Hagar on vocals.
 This plan was abandoned because Eddie Van Halen was only able to complete three of the tracks.
 They decided to release a new compilation double album featuring three new songs, which was to be followed by a reunion tour.
 The new songs were "It's About Time", "Up for Breakfast" and "Learning to See".
 Initially, 28 dates were announced, but the tour was extended to 80 across five months.

 Michael Anthony originally thought that the tour would expand to Europe, Japan, and South America, but the idea was abandoned because of Hagar's feud with Eddie Van Halen.